 While in the studium, clerical student brothers begin their philosophical and theological studies for priesthood and prepare for the apostolate.
 All brothers study at the Pontifical Faculty of the Immaculate Conception, a seminary and graduate school run by the Dominican Friars of the Province of St. Joseph at the Dominican House of Studies.
 The academic program is founded upon the works of St. Thomas Aquinas.
 All clerical brothers study for a Bachelor of Sacred Theology and Master of Divinity, and many brothers pursue the Licentiate in Sacred Theology.

 Cooperator brothers prepare for the apostolate with a plan of formation suited to his particular skills and the needs of the Province.
 This includes academic studies at the Pontifical Faculty of the Immaculate Conception, with the possibility for additional professional or technical training, as needed.

 The year before a clerical brother is ordained to the priesthood, he is ordained a deacon.
 During this last year of formation, he is assigned to St. Dominic Priory in Washington, DC while continuing his studies at the Dominican House of Studies.

 The “initial” formation of a clerical brother culminates with his ordination to the Priesthood of Jesus Christ.
 This usually occurs either at St. Dominic Church or in the Great Upper Church in the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

-Once clerical brothers is ordained a priest, or cooperator brother completes his formation after solemn profession, the friar’s initial formation is complete, and he receives an assignment to one of our communities and apostolates in the Province of St. Joseph.
+Once a clerical brother is ordained a priest, or a cooperator brother completes his formation after solemn profession, the friar’s initial formation is complete, and he receives an assignment to one of our communities and apostolates in the Province of St. Joseph.